META-1-Official/soft-launch-meta1-ui/app/help/en/assets/USD.md

 Issued by: {issuer}

-The United States dollar (sign: $; symbol: XUSD) is the official currency of the United States of America.
+The United States dollar (sign: $; symbol: USDT) is the official currency of the United States of America.